kevglass/simple-webrtc-p2p-game/README.md

 In the perfect world with no latency and no packet loss everything just stays in sync.
 Wonderful.
 However, since packets can be delayed or lost the updates may come in the wrong order or not arrive at all.
 To cope wit this:

 a) If any update arrives out of order, that is it's sequence number is lower than the latest one the client has had, it's thrown away (since it's no longer relevant)

 b) The game models carry on moving whether packets are received or not (client side prediction) - if someone keeps moving in a straight line then the client side prediction will keep things correct even if packets are lost.

 ### What should we really do?

 The answer is - it depends.
 The current model might work just fine for some games.
 However, if we wanted something a bit more robust:

 1) Send a series of snapshots of the game state in each packet, and play back a bit behind the latest one.
-This means that you're seeing everyone slightly delayed but it means you can deal wiht a certain amount of packet loss (dependent on how many snapshots you send and how much delay you have) without missing a frame.
+This means that you're seeing everyone slightly delayed but it means you can deal with a certain amount of packet loss (dependent on how many snapshots you send and how much delay you have) without missing a frame.
 2) Update the local client from the servers snapshots and then apply the latest inputs against that.
 This means that the player will be perfectly in sync with the server apart from the bit of controls the server doesn't know about yet.
 This is nice from a prevent cheating point of view but can lead to players feeling like they have less control.
 3) Leave the client to do whatever it wants, but validate and force corrections from the server.
 If the player has warped farther than should be possible or has stood next to an explosion - get the server to send corrections and force the player into the right position.
-This works nicely for giving the player most naturual control but ends up with a larger warping effect when corrections do need to take place.
+This works nicely for giving the player most natural control but ends up with a larger warping effect when corrections do need to take place.

 Maybe, with more time, I'll implement some of the above.
 However, I do have another different project that I spend my time on.
 If you found this article useful consider checking out my socket based MMORPG https://talesofyore.com